citechnical/docs/docs/security/securing-your-server.md

 ----------

 Good work!
 You have secured your Linode to protect it from unauthorized access.
 Next, you'll learn how to host a website.
 Start reading the [Hosting a Website](/docs/hosting-website) quick start guide to get going!

+***

+This work is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit [http://creativecommons.org/licenses/by/4.0/legalcode](http://creativecommons.org/licenses/by/4.0/legalcode) or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.